Boral improves the flexibility and accuracy of their volumetric reporting with Birdi

 Solution

-Specifically, Birdi’s solution helps Boral in the following ways:
+Birdi’s solution helps Boral in the following ways:

-Drone data capture
+Geospatial data capture

-Cloud-based processing
+Cloud-based processing into maps

-In-platform visualisations and insights
+Map visualization and insights

 Volumetric reporting

-Once Quarry Managers have identified the relevant stockpiles and submitted their volumetric report request, Birdi and their insights partner work together to produce an impartial volumetric report of each Boral site.
+Once Quarry Managers have identified the relevant stockpiles and submitted their volumetric report request, Birdi and our insights partners then work together to produce an impartial volumetric report of each Boral site that is signed off by a qualified surveyor.
 These reports are used as part of Boral’s site audit process, providing both site operations teams and head office planning and finance teams with accurate stockpile volume data.
+To date, Birdi has provided Boral over 700 volumetric reports.

 Sebastian Robertson